-- The placement of a new ADU should not:
+- The placement of a new ADU cannot be:

-- Result in the damage or removal of a Heritage Oak;
+- Within the critical root zone of a Heritage Oak;

-- Be located on slopes that exceed 30 percent;
+- Located on slopes that exceed 30 percent;

-- Be within 25 feet of the top of a creekbank; or
+- Within 25 feet of the top of a creekbank;

-- Be within a recorded easement (open space, public utility, etc.).
+- Within a recorded easement (open space, public utility, etc.); or